-With all the dog deaths and pet food recalls, a huge number of folks have switched to feeding a raw dog food.
-The pet food manufacturers are not happy about this and are pushing back.
-On August 3rd or 4th of 2012 the AVMA (American Veterinary Medical Association) will vote on a policy against feeding dogs and cats any uncooked or undercooked foods.
+With all the dog deaths and pet food recalls, a huge number of folks have switched to feeding a raw dog food diet.
+The pet food manufacturers are not happy about this and pushed back.
+On August 3rd or 4th of 2012 the AVMA (American Veterinary Medical Association) voted on a policy against feeding dogs and cats any uncooked or undercooked foods.

 I recommend this book

 So now we know a dog lipoma is a call for help because:

 This means there is a problem starting with digestion and assimilation of food.
 Anything the body can't convert to energy or get rid of, it must store somewhere.